rdalen/Boxify/docs/architecture.md

 - Measured component clearance

 Whenever possible, engineering information is measured or derived from existing geometry rather than entered manually.

+This separation keeps the PCB definition, mechanical adaptation, and enclosure configuration independent, reducing duplication and maintenance when new PCB types are added.

 ---